Working In A Hostile Workplace

 Coping Mechanisms: Protecting Your Well-being

 Working in a hostile environment takes a significant toll on mental and physical health.
-Prioritizing self-care and employing effective coping mechanisms is paramount.
+Prioritizing self-care and employing effective coping mechanisms is very important.

 1. Documentation: Your First Line of Defense